The Fall 2014 Round is Now Open

 We will fund individual investigators or teams of investigators for pilot research consistent with the aims of the Health & Society Scholars Program as described briefly above and in the pages of this website.
 Again, we can only fund domestic (U.S.) research.

 Selection criteria include: 1) relevance to the aims of the Scholars program; 2) presence of a multidisciplinary approach; 3) development of a research emphasis not currently prominent; 4) potential for knowledge transfer; 5) and the likelihood of success in a one-year period.

 Proposals must identify a product that the seed grant project will yield such as a grant proposal, pilot research report, or other specific deliverable(s).
 Funded investigators will be expected to present in an upcoming RWJF Health & Society Scholars Seminar and to provide a short report on activity at the end of the grant period.
 Multiple proposals will be funded with awards in two categories: (1) small pilot grants up to $10,000 or (2) larger grants up to $30,000.
 Note that international travel is prohibited with RWJF seed grant funds regardless of the reason.

 This is a two step application process.
-The first step is to submit a one page letter of intent by Friday, October 10, 2014, that includes the following information:
+The first step is to submit a one page letter of intent by 4:00 PM on Tuesday, October 14, 2014, that includes the following information:

 - Proposal title